loeck/less-autocompile/README.md

 ---

-Add the parameters on the first line of the file LESS.
+Add the parameters on the first line of the LESS file.

 ```
 out (string):  path of CSS file to create